ManaManaFramework/manamana/README.md

 **Step 4: Run it!**

-Run `mana start` to execute the tests and validate the requirements:
+Run `mana exec` to execute the tests and validate the requirements:

 ```
-$ mana start
+$ mana exec
 Run options: --seed 51346

 ## Running tests